Text message marketing is the next frontier of pastoral leadership.

 Everybody knows someone with 8,726 unread emails in their Gmail account (but not you, right?)

-Nobody has more than a few unread text messages.
+Nobody has more than a few unread messages.

 Texting is the most-used mobile device feature.

-When people receive text messages, they assume that the persons texting them got their number from them or their friend.
+When people receive texts, they assume that the persons texting them got their number from them or their friend.

 People give more authority to texts they receive than emails (a ton of spam), Facebook messages (mostly pyramid schemes), or even phone calls (telemarketers, anyone?).